 You must propose your topic by Week 6 of the course, including your research question, a brief description of its importance/connection to the class, and a brief outline of what the literature review will cover (1 page minimum).
 I will provide feedback on each proposal, with suggestions for ways to expand or narrow your focus (if needed).
-You will then submit a progress report in Week 12, to outline completed tasks, work left to do, and any questions or concerns they have.
+You will then submit a progress report in Week 12 to outline completed tasks, work left to do, and any questions or concerns they have.

-During Week 15, each student will give a short presentation on their topic to the class.
-Final versions of the paper will be due Sunday, December 12, 11:59pm ET.
+During Week 15, each student will give a short presentation (10-15 minutes) on their topic to the class.
+Final versions of the paper will be due Tuesday, December 12, 11:59pm ET.

-You are highly encouraged to submit drafts of any research protocols and versions of their final paper prior to the due date.
+You are highly encouraged to submit drafts of any research protocols and/or of the final paper prior to the due date.
 From years of experience, students who have me provide feedback on their papers (and subsequently implement suggestions) will perform better on the assignment.
 This also ensures there is no confusion between the project expectations and their interpretation.
+Note: this is why I require a progress report; more details in that assignment allow me to provide more feedback on how to improve your final submission.